-In spite of the Constitution of the United States, and in spite of the experlence of ages in which that document is rooted, fanatics will wage war upon their fellow-men because of their faith.
-If history has a lesson plainer than any other, it is this, that persecutors always are in the wrong, and that, n the long run, their plans will be frustrated, and they themselves will be forgotten, or remembered only in the lass of Nero.
+In spite of the Constitution of the United States, and in spite of the experience of ages in which that document is rooted, fanatics will wage way upon their fellow-men because of their faith.
+If history has a lesson plainer than any other, it is this, that persecutors always are in the wrong, and that in the long run, their plans will be frustrated, and they themselves will be forgotten, or remembered only in the class of Nero.

-Years ago our country had a Know-Nothing party which aimed at the con trol of national politics through antagonism to Rome.
+Years ago our country had a Know-Nothing party which aimed at the control of national politics through antagonism to Rome.
 The party was long ago dead, but its aims and principles may be studied with profit by those who may be in danger of falling into the errors of that crowd of zealots.
-Ac ording to the Catholic Light, a paper published at Scranton, Pa., the oath and requirements exacted of members have recently been deciphered from ryptogram rituals in the State Hisorical society of Columbus, O.

-Applicants for membership were repuired to answer such questions as
+According to the Catholic Light, a paper published at Scranton, Pa., the oath and requirements exacted of members have recently been deciphered from cryptogram rituals in the State Historical society of Columbus, O. Applicants for membership were required to answer such questions as

 "Are you 21 years of age?
-Do you believe in the existence of a Supreme Being, the Creator and preserver of he universe, and that an obligation at this time taken will be binding upor you through life?
-Were you born with n the limits or under the jurisdiction f the United States of America? eligious belief are you a Roman Cath die?
-Have you or have you not been eared under Protestant influences?"
-But the chief question seems to have seen this: "Are you willing to use your in-tuence and vote only for native-born itizens for all offices of honor and trust the gift of the people, to the excluon of all foreigners and allens al man Catholics in particular and vithout regard to party predilections?
+Do you selieve in the existence of a Supreme Being, the Creator and preserver of the universe, and that an obligation at this time taken will be binding upon you through life?
+Were you born with-in the limits or under the jurisdiction of the United States of America's Inof the United States of America religious belief are you a Roman Cath olic?
+Have you or have you not been reared under Protestant influences?
+But the chief question seems to have been this: